 Ndjatou’s previous experience includes practicing employment law for nine years, including co-managing his own law firm.
 As an employment lawyer, Ndjatou represented employees in the federal, nonprofit and private sectors, in all phases of administrative proceedings and lawsuits involving claims under federal, state and local employment laws.
 Ndjatou is the Founding Principal of Officium, LLC.
 He provides consulting services for individuals and organizations in the following areas: personal career, human resources, administrative and management.
 Ndjatou has degrees from American University Washington College of Law and Brandeis University.

-Administrative and Development Director
+and Advancement Director

 Alexis Cook is the President of WSC Associates, LLP (WSC), a woman-owned minority small business located in Prince Georges County, Maryland.
 Since 2004, WSC has provided management services in the areas of administration, bookkeeping, events, membership, and human resources which has created stability and continuity for the infrastructures of nonprofits and small businesses.